 Over the past five years, the recorded music industry has been unstable, which has adversely affected our operating results.
 The industry-wide decline can be attributed primarily to digital piracy.
 Other drivers of this decline are the bankruptcies of record retailers and wholesalers, growing competition for consumer discretionary spending and retail shelf space, and the maturation of the CD format, which has slowed the historical growth pattern of recorded music sales.
 While new formats for selling recorded music product have been created, including the legal downloading of digital music using the Internet and DVD-Audio formats and the distribution of music on mobile devices, significant revenue streams from these new markets are just beginning to emerge.
-As of February 5, 2006, year-to-date U.S. recorded music sales (excluding sales of digital tracks) are down approximately 1.07% year-over-year.
-It is too soon to determine if the industry has stabilized and the recorded music industry performance may continue to negatively impact our operating results.
+As of February 5, 2006, year-to-date U.S. recorded music industry performance may continue to negatively impact our operating results.
 In addition, a declining recorded music industry could continue to have an adverse impact on the music publishing business.
 This is because our music publishing business generates a significant portion of its revenues from mechanical royalties received from the sale of music in recorded music formats such as the CD.